BGforgeNet/f2rp-walkthrough/content/docs/abbey.md

 ## 8. Escort Brother Jason to Gecko

 You can find Jason outside, between the church and the cemetery.
-He's a "tragic the gathering" addict.
+He's a "Tragic: The Gathering" addict.
 He is not happy at the Abbey and would want to leave.
 If you have been to Gecko you can offer to escort him there.
 (800xp and a stealth boy).

 ## 9. Format the Abbey's book database